rafaelpcarneiro/loss_network/README.md

 perform the perfect simulation for the Loss Network Point Process.

 The file **persistent_homology_perfect_simulatio.py** implemets an exemple on how to use the class described above.
-Its output is the persistent homology obtained from the point process of the invariant measure calculated from **perfect_simulation.py**, on the interval $I=[a, b] \subseteq \mathbb{R}$.
+The output is the persistent homology obtained from the point process of the invariant measure calculated from **perfect_simulation.py**, on the interval $I=[a, b] \subseteq \mathbb{R}$.